-5.2 Individual Course Participation:
+5.2 Course Participation:

 Participation is an important component of this course and includes regular attendance in class as well as participation in any exercises, games, case studies, simulations, and discussions that occur.
-You are expected to stay current with your readings so that you are prepared to ask questions, provide ideas and generally contribute to the learning community on an ongoing basis.
-See the Instructor standards for class participation for greater detail on how participation will be marked.
-This will be posted on OWL.
-You are expected to manage this aspect of your own learning style in order to meet course requirements.
+You are expected to stay current with your readings so that you are prepared to ask questions, provide ideas, and generally contribute to the learning community on an ongoing basis.
+You are expected to manage this aspect of your own learning style to meet course requirements.
 There are no makeups for missed in class participation.

-5.3 Term Project Presentation:
+5.3 Term Project:

-Each student will be required to prepare a comprehensive seminar on an evidence-based Training and Development case.
+Each student will be required to prepare a comprehensive seminar on an evidence-based organizational behaviour case from the textbook.
 Instructions will be provided in the assignment link available on OWL.
 You are expected to access and read the instructions prior to commencing the assignment.

-5.4 Online Smart Book Assignments:
+5.4 Online Smart Book Quizzes:

-Students will complete online smart book assignments related to textbook chapter material.
-Instructions will be provided for each assignment prior to completion on OWL.
-You are expected to access and read the instructions prior to commencing the assignment.
+Students will complete online smart book quizzes related to textbook chapter material.
+Instructions will be provided for each quiz prior to completion on OWL.
+You are expected to access and read the instructions prior to commencing the quiz.